 4 cups semisweet chocolate chips

-2. Roll dough into 1-inch balls.
-Set them on prepared cookie sheet and insert toothpick into each ball.
+3. Roll the peanut butter mixture into 1-inch balls.
+Set them on the prepared cookie sheet and insert a toothpick into the top of each ball.
 Chill in freezer until hard, approximately 30 minutes.